bkcetinkaya/bkcetinkaya/README.md

 - 👋 Hi, I’m @bkcetinkaya
 - 👀 I’m interested in backend applications
-- 🌱 I’m currently learning network programming
+- 🌱 I’m currently learning network programming with C#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 bkcetinkaya/bkcetinkaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.